-Yes No Explain Permittee is currently in compliance with the SWMP as submitted to X In compliance and approved by the TCEQ.
-Permittee is currently in compliance with recordkeeping and reporting X In compliance requirements.
-Permittee meets the eligibility requirements of the permit (e.g., TMDL X In compliance requirements, Edwards Aquifer limitations, compliance history, etc.).
-Permittee conducted an annual review of its SWMP in conjunction In compliance with preparation of the annual report
+Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
+X Turnover of staff caused a gap in compliance Permittee is currently in compliance with recordkeeping and reporting requirements.
+X Turnover of staff responsible for reports Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
+X In compliance Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X Turnover of staff caused gap in review